 Prompt State has no trends/update to report (place an X) Related metric(s) (if any) State response 1.
 Assessment of need and qualification for SUD services 1.1 Metric trends 1.1.1.
-The state reports the following metric trends, including all changes (+ or -) greater than 2 percent related to assessment of need and qualification for SUD services X The State is continuing to work with CMS on its monitoring protocol.
-Updates will be forthcoming when the state begins reporting metrics.
+The state reports the following metric trends, including all changes (+ or -) greater than 2 percent related to assessment of need and qualification for SUD services X Updates will be forthcoming when the state begins reporting metrics.
 1.2 Implementation update 1.2.1.
-Compared to the demonstration design and operational details, the state expects to make the following changes to: X 1.2.1.i.
-The target population(s) of the demonstration 1.2.1.ii.
+Compared to the demonstration design and operational details, the state expects to make the following changes to: 1.2.1.i.
+The target population(s) of the demonstration X The State has no changes to make at this time 1.2.1.ii.
 The clinical criteria (e.g., SUD diagnoses) that qualify a beneficiary for the demonstration X 1.2.2 The state expects to make other program changes that may affect metrics related to assessment of need and qualification for SUD services X

 Prompt State has no trends/update to report (place an X) Related metric(s) (if any) State response 2.
-Access to Critical Levels of Care for OUD and other S UDs (Milestone 1) 2.1 Metric trends 2.1.1 The state reports the following metric trends, including all changes (+ or -) greater than 2 percent related to Milestone 1 X The State is continuing to work with CMS on its monitoring protocol.
-Updates will be forthcoming when the state begins reporting metrics.
+Access to Critical Levels of Care for OUD and other S UDs (Milestone 1 .)
+2.1 Metric trends 2.1.1 The state reports the following metric trends, including all changes (+ or -) greater than 2 percent related to Milestone 1 X Updates will be forthcoming when the state begins reporting metrics.
 2.2 Implementation update 2.2.1 Compared to the demonstration design and operational details, the state expects to make the following changes to: 2.2.1.i.
-Planned activities to improve access to SUD treatment services across the continuum of care for Medicaid beneficiaries (e.g. outpatient services, intensive outpatient services, medication-assisted treatment, services in intensive residential and inpatient settings, medically supervised withdrawal management) The state promulgated rules effective November 1, 2021 that increased reimbursement rates for SUD residential treatment services, removed potentially stigmatizing language from policy, removed arbitrary annual admission limits, and increased total covered days for certain SUD treatment models.
-Additionally, as noted in the executive summary, the State surveyed youth on access to SUD treatment, met with SUD providers to discuss expansion plans under the waiver, and encumbered its contract for the Service Locator Tool.
-Projected launch of the Service Locator Tool is Sept 22.
-The State is in the process of identifying capital funds to support expansion of residential SUD beds.
-2.2.1.ii.
-SUD benefit coverage under the Medicaid state plan or the Expenditure Authority, particularly for residential treatment, medically supervised withdrawal management, and medication-assisted treatment services provided to individual IMDs See above.
-2.2.2 The state expects to make other program changes that may affect metrics related to Milestone 1 X
+Planned activities to improve access to SUD treatment services across the continuum of care for Medicaid beneficiaries (e.g. outpatient services, intensive outpatient services, medication-assisted treatment, services in intensive residential and inpatient settings, medically supervised withdrawal management) 2.2.1.ii.
+SUD benefit coverage under the Medicaid state plan or the Expenditure Authority, particularly for residential treatment, medically supervised withdrawal management, and medication-assisted treatment services provided to individual IMDs 2.2.2 The state expects to make other program changes that may affect metrics related to Milestone 1 X

 Prompt State has no trends/update to report (place an X) Related metric(s) (if any) State response 3.
-Use of Evidence-based, SUD-specific Patient Placemen t Criteria (Miles tone 2) 3.1 Metric trends 3.1.1 The state reports the following metric trends, including all changes (+ or -) greater than 2 percent related to Milestone 2 X The State is continuing to work with CMS on its monitoring protocol.
-Updates will be forthcoming when the state begins reporting metrics.
+Use of Evidence-based, SUD-specific Patient Placemen t Criteria (Miles tone 2) 3.1 Metric trends 3.1.1 The state reports the following metric trends, including all changes (+ or -) greater than 2 percent related to Milestone 2 X Updates will be forthcoming when the state begins reporting metrics.
 3.2.
 Implementation update 3.2.1 Compared to the demonstration design and operational details, the state expects to make the following changes to: 3.2.1.i.
-Planned activities to improve providers' use of evidence-based, SUD-specific placement criteria X The state is evaluating its Medicaid benefits provider manual and licensing rules to determine where updates can be made to better support ASAM placement criteria.
-The state updated its rules effective November 2021 to support the most current version of ASAM placement criteria.
-Further work will be done to continue to align MaineCare rule and licensing with ASAM placement criteria.
-3.2.1.ii.
-Implementation of a utilization management approach to ensure (a) beneficiaries have access to SUD services at the appropriate level of care, (b) interventions are appropriate for the diagnosis and level of care, or (c) use of independent process for reviewing placement in residential treatment settings X The State has begun discussions with its ASO, Kepro, in this area.
-3.2.2 The state expects to make other program changes that may affect metrics related to Milestone 2 X
+Planned activities to improve providers' use of evidence-based, SUD-specific placement criteria X 3.2.1.ii.
+Implementation of a utilization management approach to ensure (a) beneficiaries have access to SUD services at the appropriate level of care, (b) interventions are appropriate for the diagnosis and level of care, or (c) use of independent process for reviewing placement in residential treatment settings X 3.2.2 The state expects to make other program changes that may affect metrics related to Milestone 2 X